 To address energy, both as part of BREEAM and beyond, the natural daylight transmitted through rooflights reduces the amount of supplementary, artificial lighting.
 A rooflight allows up to three times more daylight into a building than an equivalent-sized wall light or glazed penetration.

 Historically, it has been accepted that a 10% rooflight to roof area was the optimal ratio.
-The National Association of Rooflight Manufacturers (NARM) has commissioned independent research on the subject.
+The Rooflight Association (RA) has commissioned independent research on the subject.
 The conclusion was that a 12% rooflight area achieved Building Regulations Approved Document L requirements, and a rooflight area of 15-20% is optimum.
-(NARM document NTD10).
+(RA document NTD10).
 The cost of energy in £ and CO2 required to light a building using artificial light is accepted to be far greater than any potential heat loss through rooflights.

 However, it costs four times more to heat a building than to light it.
 Modern rooflights are increasingly composite, with an insulating core.
 Thus they actually enhance the building’s thermal performance.
 Indeed, depending on the specification, rooflights can achieve a U value as low as 0.9W/m2K.